a5creel/intro_to_programming/README.md

     - Make change, write commit messages and "push" back to GitHub
     - "Pull" changes from GitHub to local computer
     - "Fork" someone's GitHub Repository so you can make changes to their files locally

+- Lecture six [Coding is Coding](lecture_material/6_python.pdg): same material as Lecture 2, but in Python

 # Problem Sets